AckerlyXu/heima/articles/storage/storage-dotnet-how-to-use-queues.md

 CloudQueueMessage message = queue.GetMessage();
 message.SetMessageContent("Updated contents.");
 queue.UpdateMessage(message,
-    TimeSpan.FromSeconds(60.0),  // Make it visible for another 60 seconds.
+    TimeSpan.FromSeconds(60.0),  // Make it invisible for another 60 seconds.
     MessageUpdateFields.Content | MessageUpdateFields.Visibility);
 ```

 ## De-queue the next message
 Your code de-queues a message from a queue in two steps.
 When you call
 **GetMessage**, you get the next message in a queue.
 A message returned
 from **GetMessage** becomes invisible to any other code reading messages